<?xml version="1.0" encoding="UTF-8"?>

 </ol>

-<p><a href="https://econdevshow.com/rate-this-podcast/" rel="nofollow">Like this show?
-Please leave us a review here</a> — even one sentence helps! </p><p>Special Guest: Sadie Howell.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">If your property data is scattered or out of date, you're losing projects.
+<p><a href="https://econdevshow.com/rate-this-podcast/" target="_blank" rel="nofollow noopener">Like this show?
+Please leave us a review here</a> — even one sentence helps! </p><p>Special Guest: Sadie Howell.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">Sitehunt is industrial site selection software for economic developers.

 </content:encoded>